Reel Power: Hollywood Cinema and American Supremacy

 Reel Power: Hollywood Cinema and American Supremacy is a 2010 book by Matthew Alford, which argues that even many of the most politically subversive films, such as Hotel Rwanda, Thirteen Days and Three Kings, provide favourable mythology for the United States' government.
 Alford draws attention to the power of corporate moguls and the role of the government in the production of films, such as Black Hawk Down, Terminator Salvation, and Transformers.
-The book is based on Alford's PhD thesis, which applied Edward S. Herman and Noam Chomsky's Propaganda Model to the motion picture industry.
-Published in English by Pluto Press with a foreword by Michael Parenti, French translations then appeared in August 2018 and April 2023 which contained new introductory material by the author.
+Published in English by Pluto Press with a foreword by Michael Parenti, the book was subsequently translated into Chinese.
+A French edition, Hollywood Propaganda: Cinéma hollywoodien et hégémonie américaine, appeared in 2018 with a new introduction, followed by a further French edition, Final Cut, in 2023 with a new preface.

 Reception

 In the British Morning Star, James Walsh commented that the book "is an engaging look at the innards of the dream factory process" and that although the revelations of film-maker collusion with the Pentagon are not surprising "the details are fascinating" especially in relation to "films traditionally considered nuanced or critical of US foreign policy".

 The Journal of Popular Culture called it "One part cultural studies analysis, and another part expose", adding that it "offers a salient critique for those who are concerned about the long term implications of the power of film to act as site of ideological instruction".
-Contemporary Sociology said that Matthew Alford's insights were "particularly rare and startling", calling it "an attractive and up-to-date set of tools for the critical literacy that should be mandatory in today’s media-saturated environments".
+Contemporary Sociology said that Matthew Alford's insights were "particularly rare and startling", calling it "an attractive and up-to-date set of tools for the critical literacy that should be mandatory in today's media-saturated environments".
 Simon Kinnear from Total Film gave Reel Power four stars out of five and called it a "laudable study" and "an eye opening expose".
 "Alford's occasionally guilty of straw-clutching", he said, "but you'll watch the next gung-ho blockbuster a little closer".
-In Lobster Magazine, Robin Ramsay observed that "If Alford isn’t quite describing the corporations and the state running joint psy-ops, it will do until joint psy-ops come along".
-Ramsay reviewed the book as "competently done, decently written and, if you’ve seen a lot of American movies – and I have – it is interesting to have the ideological content articulated.
-I could do it myself, and I’m sort of subliminally aware of it; but most of the time I’m just watching the movie.
-So the author’s considerable efforts are both useful and entertaining."
+In Lobster Magazine, Robin Ramsay observed that "If Alford isn't quite describing the corporations and the state running joint psy-ops, it will do until joint psy-ops come along".
+Ramsay reviewed the book as "competently done, decently written and, if you've seen a lot of American movies – and I have – it is interesting to have the ideological content articulated.
+I could do it myself, and I'm sort of subliminally aware of it; but most of the time I'm just watching the movie.
+So the author's considerable efforts are both useful and entertaining."